-4. Procedures for Review and Approval of Earnings/Penalties under the Energy Efficiency Risk/Reward Incentive Mechanism16.
-(D.07-09-043, OP 5, Attachment 7)

-Interim Claims - Payments under the interim claim(s) represent a "progress payment" towards total expected earnings:

-- 1. Evaluation contractors use data requested from investor-owned utility (IOU) program tracking databases and reports to develop Contract Group17 level reports that verify unit installations. - 2.
-California Public Utility Commission (CPUC) audit team develops financial audit reports that verify portfolio costs for each utility. - 3.
-Energy Division aggregates evaluation contractor reports for each utility to quantify the portfolio resource benefits and uses that quantity in connection with the audit team reports to develop the draft Verification Report, which is posted on a publicly accessible website.
-Energy Division notifies the CPUC Energy Efficiency service lists and lists of other interested stakeholders 18 maintained by Energy Division of the availability of the draft Verification Report and the website posting location.
-Energy Division also notifies all of those stakeholders of the conference described in the next Step. - 4.
-Energy Division holds a conference by telephone or in person.
-At this meeting, all stakeholders have an opportunity to discuss the draft Verification Report with those who prepared it (and supporting consultants).
-Stakeholders may raise questions about the draft report, receive responses from those who prepared it, and point out any errors they believe are contained in the report.
-The goal is to have a give and take between the stakeholders, report authors, and the supporting technical experts. - 5.
-Stakeholders have an opportunity to provide written comments to Energy Division identifying any errors in the draft Verification Report.
-Stakeholders will be required to include in the written comments at least a brief description of every
+- 6. Procedures for Review and Approval of Earnings/Penalties under the Energy Efficiency Risk/Reward Incentive Mechanism.
+(D.07-09-043, OP 5, Attachment 7.) - 6a.
+Interim Claims Payments under the interim claim(s) represent a "progress payment" towards total expected earnings: - (1.)
+Evaluation contractors use data requested from investor-owned utility (IOU) program tracking databases and reports to develop Contract Group19 level reports that verify unit installations. - (2.)
+California Public Utilities Commission (CPUC) audit team develops financial audit reports that verify portfolio costs for each utility. - (3.)
+Energy Division aggregates evaluation contractor reports and ex ante measure parameters (updated as directed in VIII.4 and VIII.5 above) for each utility to quantify the portfolio resource benefits and uses that quantity in connection with the audit team reports to develop the draft Verification Report, which is posted on a publicly accessible website.
+Energy Division notifies the CPUC Energy Efficiency service lists and lists of other interested stakeholders 20 maintained by Energy Division of the availability of the draft Verification Report and the website posting location.
+Energy Division also notifies all of those stakeholders of the conference described in the next Step.

-16 These procedures augment and substitute for Attachment 4 to Administrative Law Judge's Ruling Adopting Protocols for Process and Review of Post-2005 Evaluation, Measurement and Verification Activities, dated January 11, 2006.
+18 These procedures augment and substitute for Attachment 4 to Administrative Law Judge's Ruling Adopting Protocols for Process and Review of Post-2005 Evaluation, Measurement and Verification Activities, dated January 11, 2006.

-17 These procedures augment and substitute for Attachment 4 to Administrative Law Judge's Ruling Adopting Protocols for Process and Review of Post-2005 Evaluation, Measurement and Verification Activities, dated January 11, 2006.
+19 These procedures augment and substitute for Attachment 4 to Administrative Law Judge's Ruling Adopting Protocols for Process and Review of Post-2005 Evaluation, Measurement and Verification Activities, dated January 11, 2006.

-18 "Stakeholders" refers to those listed on one of the CPUC's Energy Efficiency service list or who have notified Energy Division of their interest.
+20 "Stakeholders" refers to those listed on one of the CPUC's Energy Efficiency service list or who have notified Energy Division of their interest.